JacoZwarts/jacozwarts.github.io/_posts/2024-09-26-Hack-The-Box-Javascript-Deobfuscation-Skills-Assessment.md

 categories: [htbacademy]
 ---

+### Explore this detailed walkthrough of Hack The Box Academy's Javascript Deobfuscation module.

 ><b>Overview:</b>
 <br/><br/>
 You are given an online academy's IP address but have no further information about their website.
 As the first step of conducting a Penetration Test, you are expected to locate all pages and domains linked to their IP to enumerate the IP and domains properly.<br/><br/>